Strengthening Enforcement

 Goal 6 of 20BY26 concentrates efforts on strengthening our financial assurance management, which applies to money held in trust to address failed remedies or unfulfilled permitted actions.
 Fourteen programs across DEEP use financial assurance (FA) instruments.
 Background on this goal is presented in DEEP’s 20BY26, Setting the Target: CT DEEP 2026 Goals (February 2024).

-DEEP will begin data conversion into the upgraded FA tracking system and create a centralized webpage for all programs that use financial assurances.
+DEEP will launch the upgraded FA tracking system, which will catalogue, track, store, and share FA instruments in a centralized and standardized manner across DEEP and will create a centralized webpage for all programs that use financial assurances.

 GOAL 6 PROGRESS FROM PREVIOUS QUARTERS